J-Mango-19/OneTape_TwoTape_TMs/README.md

 While equivalent in computational power, a two-tape Turing Machine can solve some problems far faster than a one-tape machine.
 One such problem is determining if two strings are identical: the design of the two-tape machine lends itself to this job, while a classic machine must use a more complicated algorithm, which costs efficiency.
 The efficiency gap is wide: O(n^2) and O(n) time complexities (where n is the length of one of the input strings) on exactly the same task.
+Fitting a quadratic regression to the one-tape outputs from `run_timing.py` yield time = 3n^2 + 5n + 3, confirming the expectation that the one-tape machine would solve this problem in O(n^2) time.

 ![time_complexity_graph](assets/oneTape_vs_twoTape_timeComplexity.png)